Day 1 Arrive in Toronto, Canada

 - 2 Breakfasts, 2 Lunches, 2 Dinners

-Before saying goodbye to Canada, try to cruise as far north as possible, exploring both sides of Smith Sound, the uninhabited passage between Ellesmere Island and Greenland.
+Before saying goodbye to Canada, you’ll try to cruise as far north as possible, exploring both sides of Smith Sound, the uninhabited passage between Ellesmere Island and Greenland.

 Day 9 Qaanaaq, Greenland